 In patients with severe hepatic impairment, VIMOVO should be avoided due to increase of risk of NSAID associated bleeding and/or renal failure associated with naproxen.

 Chronic alcoholic liver disease and probably also other forms of cirrhosis reduce the total plasma concentration of naproxen, but the plasma concentration of unbound naproxen is increased.
 The implication of this finding for the naproxen component of VIMOVO dosing is unknown but it is prudent to use the lowest effective dose.

 The AUCs of esomeprazole in patients with severe hepatic insufficiency (Child Pugh Class C) have been shown to be 2-3 times higher than in patients with normal liver function.
 For this reason, it has been recommended that esomeprazole doses not exceed 20 mg daily in patients with severe hepatic impairment.
 However, there is no dose adjustment necessary for patients with Child Pugh Class A and B for the esomeprazole component of VIMOVO.
-There is no VIMOVO dosage form that contains less than 20 mg esomeprazole for twice daily dosing [see DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS, and Use In Specific Populations].
+There is no VIMOVO dosage form that contains less than 20 mg esomeprazole for twice daily dosing [see DOSAGE AND ADMINISTRATION and WARNINGS AND PRECAUTIONS].

 The pharmacokinetics of VIMOVO or naproxen have not been determined in subjects with renal impairment.